Not Just Paint: Why You Should Prime Air Dry Clay Sculptures

-Sealing the surface is also very important if you use lots of water heavy paints (like watercolour) so they don't affect the clay layer.
+Sealing the surface is also very important if you use lots of water heavy paints (like watercolour) so they don't affect the air dry clay sculpture itself.
 Plan on using oil paint?
 Remember that oil is corrosive, and you should lay down at least 3 layers of gesso to create a thick enough barrier.

 3. Adhesion: Not only does it seal, gesso also helps the paints to stick to the surface better.
 Due to it's tooth (slight texture), gesso makes it easier for paints to stay on the surface.
-If your surface is too smooth your paint will not adhere very well as it has nothing to "stick to", and runs the risk of peeling off.
+Funnily enough, if your surface is too smooth, the paint will not adhere very well as it has nothing to "stick to", and runs the risk of peeling off much easier.
 This is especially important on very smooth clay bodies, like epoxy clay.

 4. Strength: This last one should not be underestimated.
 Gesso is a like a layer of slightly flexible material over top of your work, and it can provide a tiny bit more reinforcement.
 Unless you're sculpting in bronze or stone, sculptures are fragile items, so I take any extra bit of strength where I can get it.

 While a painter easily layers gesso on a flat surface, sculptors have the added challenge of curves and edges.
 For those of us who hate to brush a 3D surface, you can purchase spray gesso.
-I have used the spray gesso with success, though getting into crannies can be tough; however, due to my current studio set-up, painting it on is more accessible.
+I have used spray gesso with success, however, due to my current studio set-up, painting it on is more accessible.
 Also, you will likely need to touch up nooks and crannies with a brush afterward.

 My gesso application onto air dry clay sculpture is pretty simple: